mrdk/mind/doc/words.rst

 .. word:: interpret

    Read one word from the input and execute or compile it, depending on the the value of :word:`state`.

+   .. source:: [Forth83]_, but different behaviour.

 .. word:: word?		( -- addr )